 Was it the end of Seattle as we know it?
 Seattle, where no one dresses up on a Friday night?
 Where you never need a reservation?
-Where “going to a show” means you saw a friend’s band at The Sunset?
+Where “going to a show” means your friend’s band is playing at The Sunset?
 Where we hide from the rain in a dark bar, with deep booths, low ceilings and old carpet?

 Not if we can help it.

 The North Star Diner wants to be there for you, Seattle.
-We want to be there for you 24 hours a day, every day, forever.
+We want to be there for you.
 We see you.
 We are you.

 Let’s be together.
-We’ll give you chickenfried steak after that show.
-You’ll bring grandma in for a breakfast she can recognize.
+Come eat a chickenfried steak after that show.
+Or bring grandma in for a breakfast she can recognize.
 Have a burger and milkshake, you deserve it.
-Eat these pancakes we made you – on a huge plate – a plate we reused from the old Chinese place ’cause it was perfectly fine.
-Come drink beer and Bloody Marys in the Shanghai Room – in a deep booth, under a low ceiling, in a very dark bar, and when you fall down, our carpet will be there to catch you.
+Eat these pancakes we made you – on a huge plate to catch all the syrup – a plate we reused from the old Chinese place ’cause it was perfectly fine.
+Come drink beer and whisky and sing your heart out in the Shanghai Room – in a deep booth, under a low ceiling, in a very dark bar, and when you fall down, our carpet will be there to catch you.